wesslen/dsba6010-spring2022/content/assignment/01-project.markdown

 {{% spoiler text="If I do a tutorial / notebook, do I need to use a new data set than the original tutorial or notebook?" %}}

 No. You can use the original if you can explain the code/problem and run it on your own.
-Spend more time to create replicable reruns like cloud versions that other students can run as well (e.g., Colab, binder, GitHub, etc.).
+Spend more time to create replicable reruns like cloud versions that other students can run as well (e.g., [RStudio.Cloud](https://rstudio.cloud/), [Colab](https://colab.research.google.com/), [binder](https://github.com/binder-examples/r), [GitPod](https://www.gitpod.io/), etc.).

 {{% /spoiler %}}